coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Email Already In Use:
+##### Email Already In Use

-When creating an person record, the email of the user should be unique and not be reused, unless the person have been completely removed from the platform.
+When creating a `Person` record, the user's email should be unique and not be reused unless the person has been completely removed from the platform:

 ```json
 {